zdg2102/Kickstopper/README.md

 ## Planned/To-Dos

 * Ability to cancel pledges up to the project funding date
+* Replace project description field in project creation form with a rich text editor
 * System-generated email to user when their project either meets or fails to meet its funding goal
 * Automated Rake task to clear old Checkout objects after 7 days (for payments that were initiated but never completed)